Ledgentic Partner Integration Guide

 GET /partner/v2/organizations/{externalOrgId}/supplier-invoices

-Use this endpoint to page through all invoices for an organization or filter by status.
+Use this endpoint to page through all invoices for an organization or filter by state.

 | Query | Type | Description |